 When craving something sweet, opt for fruit containing heart-healthy fiber, vitamins, and nutrients.
 Watch out for added sugar that can be hidden in foods that aren’t typically considered “sweet,” like bread, packaged meals, and frozen dinners.

 A diet rich in whole grains, fruits, and vegetables will help support your heart and fuel your body for regular exercise.

 Eating a heart-healthy diet is easier than you might think.
 Instead of thinking in terms of restricting yourself from sodium, sugar, and trans fats, think about giving yourself a wider variety of fruits, vegetables, and food styles that are both delicious and nourishing for your body.

 It’s also helpful to look at easy dietary replacements.
 For instance, if you usually salt every meal, consider using salt-free seasoning to enhance the flavor of your food without increasing your sodium levels.
 Simply swapping out plain, white bread with whole grain bread is another decision that can benefit your heart, increase fiber, and produce richer flavors.

 If you need a little more specific guidance, look into a Mediterranean diet, which is full of omega-3 fatty acids that come from olive oil and fatty fish like salmon — the right fats can be massively beneficial for heart health, omega-3 and otherwise!

 Get moving.
 It’s one of the easiest and most effective ways to care for your heart.
-The American Heart Association recommends 150 minutes of cardiovascular, or aerobic, exercise per week.
-Additionally, lifting weights is beneficial for your heart, and reduces your risk of heart attack and stroke.
+The American Heart Association recommends 150 minutes of cardiovascular or aerobic exercise per week.
+Also, lifting weights benefits your heart, reducing your risk of heart attack and stroke.

 Even just an hour of resistance training a week is enough to benefit your heart, and can also strengthen your bones, improve muscle tone, and release endorphins that just plain make you feel good.